Babtsov/jos/README.md

 lab link: https://pdos.csail.mit.edu/6.828/2017/labs/lab2/
 potentially useful ans: http://web.mit.edu/~ternus/Public/Public_old/pmap.c

-## Background
+## Setup of paging before the code of lab 2
-Before configuring the paging system with `mem_init`, we note that the virtual memory subsystem has already been configured in entry.S in the following code:
+Before configuring the paging system with `mem_init`, we note that the virtual memory subsystem has already been configured in `entry.S` using the following code:
 ```asm
 # Load the physical address of entry_pgdir into cr3.  entry_pgdir
 # is defined in entrypgdir.c.